fabryandrea/RedshiftWorkshop/Lab4/README.md

    AND l_quantity < 24;
 ```

 Now for the next Query, you will retrieve results using Redshift Spectrum and join with local tables stored in Redshift(dimensions).
 The tables stored in Redshift Cluster are; **nation**, **customer** and **supplier**.
 Tables **orders** and **lineitem** have most current data on Redshift Cluster using distribution style key so that they data is spread evenly across the nodes.
 Historical data with the date less than 1996-01 is stored on S3 as parquet format.
-Remember that you will be able to access through external tables in schema `spectrum` **orders** and **lineitem** stored on S3.
+Remember that you will be able to access through external tables in schema `spectrum`; **orders** and **lineitem** stored on S3.

 You will create a view object with an UNION between local tables in Amazon Redshift and external tables in Redshift Spectrum.
 This approach allows the users submit a query to the view instead of writing the SQL statement to join both tables.
 With the View you will be able to access orders and lineitem data from both tables in Amazon Redshift and S3 Data Lake with Redshift Spectrum at the same time.
+Views with schema binding allows you to change your view without checking for dependencies for the objects specified in the view.
+It gives you flexibility to add or remove collumns for your queries on S3.

 ```SQL
 /* Create view to access data stored in orders table in Redshift and Redshift Spectrum */